ibexa/documentation-developer/docs/community_resources/contributing.md

 - **Headers**
     - Should never include input data from user input or data from database without sanitizing it
 - **Redirects**
-    - Should never take url from user input (example: POST parameter), instead allow identifiers instead that are understood by the backend
+    - Should never take URL from user input (example: POST parameter), instead allow identifiers instead that are understood by the backend
 - **User input**
-    - Should always be validated, sanitized, casted and filtered to avoid [XSS](http://en.wikipedia.org/wiki/Cross-site_scripting) & [clickjacking](http://en.wikipedia.org/wiki/Clickjacking) attacks
+    - Should always be validated, sanitized, casted and filtered to avoid [XSS](http://en.wikipedia.org/wiki/Cross-site_scripting) and [clickjacking](http://en.wikipedia.org/wiki/Clickjacking) attacks
         - Note: this includes variables in the php supervariable `$_SERVER` as well (e.g. hostname should not be trusted)
 - **User file uploads**
     - Should follow recommendations for "User input" to validate file name
     - Should place uploaded files in a non public folder to avoid access to execute uploaded file or in case of assets white list the type
-    - Should be appropriately limited in size to avoid DOS attacks on disk space, cpu usage by antivirus tool etc...
+    - Should be appropriately limited in size to avoid DOS attacks on disk space, CPU usage by antivirus tool etc...
 - **File downloads**
-    - Should not rely on user provided file path for non public files, instead use a synthetic id
+    - Should not rely on user provided file path for non public files, instead use a synthetic ID
 - **Admin operations**
     - May be placed on a different (sub)domain then the front end website to avoid session stealing across front and backend.
 - **Fully support being placed behind a reverse proxy like [Varnish](https://www.varnish-cache.org/)**